generalui/hooks-for-redux/README.md

 - **OUT**: the store passed in
 - **REQUIRED**:
   - can only be called once
-  - must be called before getStore or useRedux
+  - must be called before getStore or createReduxModule

 #### createStore